AdobeDocs/experience-manager-cloud-service.en/help/assets/share-assets.md

 1. Specify the default validity period for the link in the `Validity Period` field in the `Expiration date` section.

-1. Link share button in the action bar:
+1. **[!UICONTROL Link share]** button in the action bar:
-   * To make the Link Share button visible to all the users, you need to configure `jcr:modifyAccessControl` permission.
-The Link Share button is visible to everyone, by default.
+   * All users with `jcr:modifyAccessControl` permissions can view the [!UICONTROL Link share] option.
+It is visible to all administrators by default.
+The [!UICONTROL Link share] button is visible to everyone, by default.
 You can configure to display this option only for the defined groups or you can also deny this option from specific groups.
 Select `Allow only for groups` if you want to allow specific groups to view the `Share Link` option.
 Select `Deny from groups` to deny the `Share Link` option from specific groups.
 Once you select any of these options, specify the group names using `Select Groups` field to add the group names that you need to allow or deny.

 For Email Configuration related settings, visit [Email Service Documentation](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/networking/examples/email-service.html)